University – Industry Collaboration

 Our Principles Regarding Intellectual Property Rights

-Based on our past experiences and requests and suggestions from firms, our principles regarding intellectual property rights within the scope of Graduation Projects are as follows:
+Based on The Industrial Property Law No:6769 dated 10 Jan 2017, our principles regarding intellectual property rights within the scope of Graduation Projects are as follows:

 - Graduation Projects are exhibited and evaluated publicly in a way that contributes to all of our students’ education.
 For this reason it is suggested that projects requiring confidentiality should not be considered within the scope of Graduation Projects.